Skip to main content

 European Research Area

-O new ERA aims to improve Europe's R&I landscape, accelerate the EU's transition to climate neutrality and digital leadership, support its recovery from the social and economic impact of the coronavirus crisis and strengthen its resilience against future crises.
+The new ERA aims to improve the R&I landscape in Europe, accelerate the EU's transition to climate neutrality and digital leadership, support its recovery from the social and economic impact of the coronavirus crisis, and strengthen its resilience against future crises.
 Four main objectives of the new ERA are defined:

-• Prioritize R&I investments and reforms in order to facilitate the green and digital transition, support Europe's recovery and increase its competitiveness.
+• Prioritize investments and reforms in R&I to facilitate the green and digital transitions, support Europe's recovery, and boost its competitiveness.

-• Improve researchers' access to excellent facilities and infrastructures across the EU.
+• Improving researchers' access to excellent facilities and infrastructure across the EU.

-• Transfer the results to the economy in order to boost business investment and market acceptance of research results, as well as to promote the EU's competitiveness and leadership in the global technological context.
+• Transferring results to the economy in order to boost business investment and market uptake of research results, as well as promoting EU competitiveness and leadership in the global technology landscape.

-• Strengthen the mobility of researchers and the free movement of knowledge and technologies, through greater cooperation between Member States, to ensure that everyone benefits from research and its results.
+• Enhance the mobility of researchers and the free circulation of knowledge and technology through greater cooperation between Member States, so that everyone can benefit from research and its results.